Fuzzing MLIR Compilers with Custom Mutation Synthesis: Discussion

+We assess \tool{}'s ability to generalize beyond MLIR dialects by using \tool{} to generate AWS CloudFormation (CFN) templates.
+AWS CloudFormation templates are embedded in the JSON format, but keys and values have their own semantics.
+Since a refined grammar for CFN templates does not exist, we used an existing JSON grammar \cite{githubAntlrGrams} instead.
+The problem of generating CFN templates using the JSON grammar and existing tests is analogous to the problem of generating MLIR dialect specific inputs using the base MLIR grammar and existing tests.
+For our seed corpus, we extract 557 CFN templates from the PIPr dataset \cite{pipr, iacanalysis} that are accepted as valid by CloudFormation's linter, \texttt{cfn-lint} \cite{githubCfnLint}.

+We compare \tool{} against Grammarinator to generate 2,000 CFN templates with the JSON grammar and the seed corpus of CFN templates.
+For each fuzzer, we measure the number of generated CFN templates that are accepted as valid by \texttt{cfn-lint}.

+We found that 62.1\% (1,241 out of 2,000) CFN templates generated by \tool{} were valid, in comparison to 25.2\% (504 out of 2,000) CFN templates generated by Grammarinator.
+This $2.46\times$ improvement shows that \tool{}'s custom mutation synthesis generalizes beyond MLIR dialects to AWS CloudFormation.

-\section{Threats to Validity}
+\subsection{Threats to validity}

-\subsubsection{Limited Fuzzing Time}
+\subsubsection{Limited fuzzing time}

-In our experiments on code and dialect coverage, we limit the fuzzing budget to 4 hours for each fuzzer.
-While unlikely, continuing the fuzzing campaign for longer may reveal different trends than our evaluation showed.
+In our experiments on code and dialect coverage, we limit the fuzzing budget to four hours for each fuzzer.
+While unlikely, continuing the fuzzing campaign for longer may reveal different trends.